Rin Uesaka

+Rin Uesaka (上坂 鈴, Uesaka Rin) is a Japanese badminton player affiliated with the BIPROGY team.
+Specializing in women's doubles with partner Kie Nakanishi, she has won six BWF World Tour titles and achieved a career-high ranking of world No. 4 in March 2025.

-Rin Iwanaga (岩永 鈴, Iwanaga Rin) is a Japanese badminton player affiliated with the Biprogy team.
-She won the silver medal at the 2022 Asian Championships partnering Kie Nakanishi.
-Iwanaga and Nakanishi claimed their first World Tour title at the 2023 Syed Modi International.
+Uesaka's major achievements include a bronze medal at the 2025 World Championships in Paris and a silver medal at the 2022 Asian Championships in Manila.
+She and Nakanishi won their first BWF World Tour title at the 2023 Syed Modi International, and captured their first Super 750 title at the 2024 Denmark Open.
+The duo had a particularly successful 2024 season, winning five consecutive tournament finals.
+Iwanaga has also represented Japan in team competitions, winning bronze medals at the 2025 Asia Mixed Team Championships and Sudirman Cup.

 Career

 2021

-In 2021, Iwanaga and Nakanishi reached their first Super 500 final at the Hylo Open in November.
+In 2021, Uesaka and Nakanishi reached their first Super 500 final at the Hylo Open in November.
 They were defeated by their compatriots, Chisato Hoshi and Aoi Matsuda, securing runner-up position.
 Earlier that year, the pair won the Belgian International.
 They also competed in the Indonesia Masters (Super 750) and the Indonesia Open (Super 1000) at the Indonesia Badminton Festival in Bali but were eliminated in the early rounds of both tournaments.
 In December, they made their World Championship debut held in Huelva, reaching the quarterfinals.
 By the end of the year, they entered the top 30 world rankings, reaching world No. 26.

 2022

-In 2022, Iwanaga and Nakanishi won a silver medal at the Asian Championships held in Manila, losing to the then-World No. 1 pair Chen Qingchen and Jia Yifan of China in the final.
+In 2022, Uesaka and Nakanishi won a silver medal at the Asian Championships held in Manila, losing to the then-World No. 1 pair Chen Qingchen and Jia Yifan of China in the final.
 In August, they participated in the World Championships held in Tokyo, where they were eliminated in the third round.
 Throughout their 2022 World Tour campaign, Iwanaga and Nakanishi experienced early-round losses for all tournaments they competed.
 They reached a then-new career-high ranking of world No. 15 as of 24 October 2022.

 2023: First BWF World Tour title, world No. 15

-In 2023, Iwanaga and Nakanishi won their first BWF World Tour title together at the Syed Modi International (Super 300) in November.
+In 2023, Uesaka and Nakanishi won their first BWF World Tour title together at the Syed Modi International (Super 300) in November.
 They also reached the semifinals of the Arctic Open and the Denmark Open.
 At the Denmark Open, they defeated two Chinese pairs, Liu Shengshu and Tan Ning in the second round and Zhang Shuxian and Zheng Yu in the quarterfinals, before they were defeated by another Chinese pair Chen Qingchen and Jia Yifan in the semifinals.
 Their 2023 season also included reaching the quarterfinals in five other tournaments: the India Open, the Thailand Open, the Singapore Open, the Korea Open, and the Australia Open.
 They finished the year by returning to a world ranking of No. 15, after their ranking had dropped to No. 26 earlier in the year.